palletops/hadoop-cluster/README.md

 ## Usage

 The `bin/hadoop` script is a command line interface to build clusters and run jobs.
+The script supports three commands; `start` will start a cluster, `job` will run the job_spec on the cluster, and `destroy` will remove the cluster.

-You will need a `cluster_spec.clj` to describe your cluster.
+You will need a file to describe your cluster.
+By default `cluster_spec.clj` is read from the current directory, and you can specify any file using the `--spec-file` command line switch.

 ```clj
 (def java-opts {:jmx-authenticate false :jmx-ssl false})